 The construction industry is steadily growing, with projects becoming even more sophisticated.
 Therefore, it becomes difficult for subcontractors to stay on schedule.

-However, most subcontracting firms have taken measures to combat this problem by using project management technology.
+However, most subcontracting firms have taken measures to combat this problem by using project management techniques.

 This technology allows subcontractors to save time as they work on your project by streamlining the day-to-day processes.
 Real-time data entry and streamlined communication have enabled subcontractors to achieve more with less.